 Running keeps that looming dark cloud of stress, anxiety and misery at bay.
 It also burns calories.
 Then there’s that feeling it gives me; it seems to satisfy some innate, primal need.

 But I’m no fool.
 I know that exercise is only part of the equation– you still have to watch what you eat.
 Although I wish it weren’t the case, there is no way around it.
 It’s simple math.
 If you want to lose weight, you need to burn off more calories than you consume.
 And although it feels like you are burning tons of calories when you exercise, you’re not burning as much as you think.
 Therefore, you have to be conscious of food intake.

-These healthy chocolate chip cookies recently won 3rd place in the Farmers’ Almanac Spinach Contest.
+These healthy chocolate chip spinach cookies recently won 3rd place in the Farmers’ Almanac Spinach Contest.

 But healthy does not always mean low-fat and/or low sugar – you also have to watch the ingredients in food.
 I find manufacturers often compensate for lack of fat with extra sugar and vice versa.
 And I try to avoid artificial sweeteners like aspartame, as it does not agree with me.
-So, I prefer to treat myself to desserts that are made with real, whole foods and that’s what these are – real food.
+So, I prefer to treat myself to desserts that are made with real, whole foods and that’s what these are, with spinach, pineapple and bananas – real food.
 And that’s what I consider to be healthy.
 But be warned -they are not really low fat or sugar.
 It’s all about moderation, as far as I’m concerned.